netdata/netdata/packaging/installer/methods/pfsense.md

 learn_rel_path: "Installation/Install on specific environments"
 -->

-# Install Netdata on pfSense
+# Install Netdata on pfSense CE

 > 💡 This document is maintained by Netdata's community, and may not be completely up-to-date.
 Please double-check the
 > details of the installation process, such as version numbers for downloadable packages, before proceeding.